signalogic/SigSRF_SDK/iaTest_readme.md

 <a name="coCPUTests"></a>
 ### Atom + coCPU Tests

 To run coCPU tests, a coCPU card has to be installed in the Atom server.
 The pictures above show a 32-core card; a 64-core card is also available.
-Cards can be obtained fromn Signalogic, Advantech, or Texas Instruments.
+Cards can be obtained from Signalogic, Advantech, or Texas Instruments.

 Below are example command lines to use with coCPU cards.